awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating the Amazon Relational Database Service item tracker** - A tutorial that discusses using Amazon Relational Database Service (Amazon RDS), Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

-+ **Creating_dynamodb_item_tracker** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.
++ **Creating the DynamoDB web application item tracker** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

 + **Creating the MongoDB web application item tracker** - A tutorial that discusses using MongoDB (deployed to an Amazon EC2 instance), Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.